sanss03/spotifyhere/README.md

  Learning Experience
 While building this, I learned how small UI elements can make a big difference.
-This was a stepping stone for me to build more advanced, interactive projects for programs like GirlScript Summer of Code (GSSoC).
+This was a stepping stone for me to build more advanced, interactive projects for open source programs.

  Feedback